 Funnily enough, Javier Bardem's two best-known characters fall prey to this trope.
 But where Skyfall's Raoul Silva has a tendency to dress oddly◊, Anton Chigurh's strange 70s haircut◊ only serves to make him scarier.

-One goblin villain in the Drizzt Do'Urden series combined this with Rummage Sale Reject—all his clothing was scavenged at random off slain humans, and he had no idea what went with what.
+One goblin villain in The Legend of Drizzt series combined this with Rummage Sale Reject — all his clothing was scavenged at random off slain humans, and he had no idea what went with what.
 For that matter, he had no idea that bras are female-only.

 In The Mighty Boosh, Vince is such a fashionista that he'll always comment on the villain's taste, whether good or bad.
 Vince himself makes some pretty eccentric fashion choices.

-Every Goa'uld overlord on Stargate SG-1 qualified for this trope.
+Every Goa'uld overlord on Stargate SG-1 qualifies for this trope.
 Bad taste must be encoded in Goa'uld DNA.
 Along with Dr. Doom rhetoric.

 There's also Lord Yu-huang Shang Ti, the Jade Emperor, who not only dresses like a Chinese emperor, but he actually was the first Chinese emperor, meaning he created this style.